Our company

 Juan Padró

-In the years since 2010, when Juan Padró and his partners opened their first restaurant—Highland Tap & Burger—The Culinary Creative Group has grown to include 13 restaurants, bars and coffee shops with several other projects currently in development.
 Juan also leads the company's consulting practice, which has delivered award-winning results such as Sofia in New Orleans and 7908 in Aspen, CO.
-These projects draw on the group’s expertise in conceptual design, financial management and operational management.
+These projects draw on the group’s expertise in conceptual design, financial management, and operational management.

-Juan has a BA in history from the University of Massachusetts and a passion for creating jobs, investing in people, developing his staff and building businesses that truly impact communities.
-He has cultivated strong relationships in the local business and non-profit communities, including organizations like Water Is Life, Access Opportunity and Denver Public Schools, which embodies his commitment to The Culinary Creative Group’s mission to create welcoming, purposeful and community-driven concepts and be progressive, socially conscious leaders in the community.
+Juan has a BA in History from the University of Massachusetts and a passion for creating jobs, investing in people, developing his staff, and building businesses that truly impact communities.
+He has cultivated strong relationships in the local business and non-profit communities, including organizations like Water Is Life, Access Opportunity, and Denver Public Schools, which embody his commitment to The Culinary Creative Group’s mission to create welcoming, purposeful, and community-driven concepts and to be progressive, socially conscious leaders in the community.

 He is proud to work with incredible humanitarians and to have the opportunity to support their efforts, both locally and internationally.
-When Hurricane Maria hit in 2017, Juan (as a Board Member for Third Wave Volunteers and through his connection to Dr. Allison Thompson) was responsible for logistics and distribution of supplies in Puerto Rico over a five month period.
-This effort, in partnership with Global Empowerment Mission and B Strong, is thought to be one of the largest private humanitarian missions in U.S. history and provided $17,257,570 worth of supplies and executed 340 evacuations.
-In addition to contributing financial support with a fundraiser at Sloan’s Tap & Burger (that raised a total of $150,000), the company did a special dinner series with Puerto Rican Chef Sebastián Ramírez-Lohner at Señor Bear, which prompted the young Chef to later move to Denver and join The Culinary Creative Group.
+When Hurricane Maria hit in 2017, Juan—as a Board Member for Third Wave Volunteers and through his connection to Dr. Allison Thompson—was responsible for logistics and distribution of supplies in Puerto Rico over a five-month period.
+This effort, in partnership with Global Empowerment Mission and B Strong, is thought to be one of the largest private humanitarian missions in U.S. history, providing $17,257,570 worth of supplies and executing 340 evacuations.
+In addition to contributing financial support through a fundraiser at Sloan’s Tap & Burger (which raised a total of $150,000), the company hosted a special dinner series with Puerto Rican Chef Sebastián Ramírez-Lohner at Señor Bear, which prompted the young chef to later move to Denver and join The Culinary Creative Group.

-More recently, during 2020-2021 of the COVID-19 pandemic, Juan addressed a need among laid-off service industry members and overworked frontline workers and transformed his restaurant Morin into a commissary that fed thousands of meals a week to those affected.
+More recently, during 2020–2021, amid the COVID-19 pandemic, Juan addressed a need among laid-off service industry members and overworked frontline workers by transforming his restaurant Morin into a commissary that fed thousands of meals a week to those affected.
 He also worked with co-organizers to execute a vaccine clinic for the underserved Latino community.
-This drive-up vaccine clinic event was an incredible success, providing vaccines to over 10,000 members of the Latino community in two days.
+This drive-up vaccine clinic event was an incredible success, providing vaccines to over 10,000 members of the Latino community in just two days.

 Founder and CFO